1999 Arizona Wildcats football team: at Washington State

-USC
+vs No. 22 USC

 Arizona hosted USC (ranked 22nd) in their next game.
 With Trung Canidate and Dennis Northcutt leading the way, the Wildcats took control of the game and seemed to seal it on a fumble return for a touchdown.
-However, the Trojans scored in the final minute to cut Arizona’s lead to seven, but an onside kick attempt would go out of bounds, and the Wildcats held on for the win.
-This would be Arizona’s last home win over the Trojans until 2012.
+However, the Trojans scored in the final minute to cut Arizona's lead to seven, but an onside kick attempt would go out of bounds, and the Wildcats held on for the win.
+This would be Arizona's last home win over the Trojans until 2012.

+vs UTEP

-Oregon
+vs Oregon

 The Wildcats would welcome Oregon for another big test.
 Arizona would compete with the Ducks all game long, with both teams trading scores, with Northcutt keeping the Wildcats in it with a pair of touchdowns.
 Oregon took the lead with over a minute remaining in the fourth quarter and the Wildcats had one final chance.
 Arizona would get into Oregon territory and ultimately miss a potential tying field goal to lose.
 The loss would end all chances that Arizona had to earn a Pac-10 title and Rose Bowl bid.

-The Wildcats’ kicker, Mark McDonald, who missed the field goal, received insults and death threats by fans, and would ultimately leave the team.
-He had been 1 for 10 in field goal tries, with his only make in the win over USC (McDonald had winning kicks against San Diego State and California in 1997 and was part of the Wildcats’ memorable 1998 team).
+The Wildcats' kicker, Mark McDonald, who missed the field goal, received insults and death threats by fans, and would ultimately leave the team.
+He had been 1 for 10 in field goal tries, with his only make in the win over USC (McDonald had winning kicks against San Diego State and California in 1997 and was part of the Wildcats' memorable 1998 team).

-UCLA
+at UCLA

 Arizona went to the Rose Bowl to face UCLA, who dealt the Wildcats their only loss in the previous season that prevented them from playing the actual Rose Bowl game.
 The Wildcats had a new kicker, Sean Keel, who was the backup to McDonald.
 Keel became the full-time kicker after McDonald decided to leave the program after missing a late game-tying field goal in the loss to Oregon and being threatened by fans.
-Keel would eventually be the Wildcats’ primary kicker for the rest of his career.
+Keel would eventually be the Wildcats' primary kicker for the rest of his career.

 The Wildcats would give up an early score before bouncing back with Keel making his first field goal and Canidate rushed for two touchdowns.
 Northcutt led the receiving corps and Arizona avenged their loss to the Bruins from the 1997-98 seasons and gave them their sixth win of the year.
-It was the Wildcats’ first win in Pasadena since 1990 and their first sweep of the Los Angeles teams since the same year.
+It was the Wildcats' first win in Pasadena since 1990 and their first sweep of the Los Angeles teams since the same year.

-Washington
+vs Washington

 On homecoming day (and the home finale), the Wildcats hosted Washington, looking for a chance to clinch a bowl berth with a seventh victory.
 Unfortunately, mistakes would cost the Wildcats which would lead to points by the Huskies.
-Arizona tried to come back late, but would fall short as the Huskies got revenge on Ortege Jenkins and the Wildcats (who beat Washington the previous year on Jenkins’ somersault touchdown) and officially ended Arizona’s Rose Bowl hopes for good.
+Arizona tried to come back late, but would fall short as the Huskies got revenge on Ortege Jenkins and the Wildcats (who beat Washington the previous year on Jenkins' somersault touchdown) and officially ended Arizona's Rose Bowl hopes for good.